 So keep reading to see if USAA's break-up process is easy or if USAA will keep calling you back to try to change your mind.

-The good news is that USAA doesn’t charge cancellation fees.
-However, if you let your policy lapse you’ll have to still pay premiums and late fees as you didn’t officially cancel your policy.
+The good news is that USAA doesn't charge cancellation fees.
+However, if you let your policy lapse, you'll still have to pay premiums and late fees as you didn't officially cancel your policy.